-Not all human resources managers are created equal.
-In fact, they come from a variety of backgrounds on their way to higher-level HR positions.
-Still, despite these different paths, many still share basic HR manager responsibilities.
+Not all human resources managers are the same.
+They come from a variety of professional backgrounds on their way to higher-level HR roles.
+Still, despite these different paths, many share basic HR manager responsibilities.

 A Microscope on HR Managers

-Whatever the title or specialization, HR managers serve as a vital link between employees and management.
-A part of doing this well is realizing that 21st Century employees have very different expectations compared to the past.
+Whatever the title or specialization, HR managers are a vital link between employees and management.
+Doing this well is realizing that modern employees have very different expectations compared to the past.

 HR managers who understand, acknowledge, and respond to these expectations help create a culture of respect, trust, and engagement – all keys to reducing turnover and fostering retention.

-The Bureau of Labor Statistics defines HR managers as professionals who “plan, direct, and coordinate the administrative functions of an organization.”
-While this is an adequate description, other skills are required to successfully accomplish what's needed from a modern human resources department.
+The U.S. Bureau of Labor Statistics defines HR managers as professionals who “plan, direct and coordinate the administrative functions of an organization.”1 While this is an adequate description, other skills are required to accomplish what’s needed from a modern human resources department.

-To summarize, the modern human resources department shapes everything about employee's day-to-day life at work and should strive to be a well-regarded part of a company.
-Work in an HR department these days has evolved into prioritizing inclusion as well as planning what's best for people, at every level, who work there.
+To summarize, the modern HR department shapes everything about employee’s day-to-day life at work and should strive to be a well-regarded part of a company.
+Working in an HR department has evolved into prioritizing inclusion and planning what’s best for people in every role who work there.

-There are still many duties – benefits and payroll for example – that have to get done as a matter of routine.
-Though they can feel more administrative than developing and executing strategy, these day-to-day functions are obviously quite important.
+There are still many duties – benefits and payroll, for example – that have to get done routinely in the average day in the life of an HR professional.
+Though they can feel more administrative than developing and executing strategy, these day-to-day functions are important.

-To get more specific about what an HR manager does, their duties include all or some of the following, depending on the size of the business or organization where they work:
+A modern HR manager has a variety of duties depending on the size of the business or organization where they work:

 - Consult with executives on human resource strategies and values